Haiti at the 1936 Summer Olympics: Flag incident

 Haiti's only athlete in 1936 was weightlifter René A. Ambroise (from Jacmel), a student based in Paris, where he had taken up the sport.
 He carried the Haitian flag at the opening ceremony; having discovered that the civil flag of Haiti was identical to that of Liechtenstein when the latter delegation arrived at the Games, both nations decided to carry different flags in the opening ceremony.
 Liechtenstein received approval from their government to carry their flag upside-down and add a "Prince's Hat" crown in the corner, while Ambroise added the national crest to his flag (to make it the state flag).
 As a nation, Liechtenstein then changed its flag in 1937.

 On the day of the opening ceremony, The New Yorker ran an Olympic cover which featured the Haitian state flag, including the crest.
 Stamps issued in Haiti in 1939 which represented the Olympics used the civil flag, without a crest.

 Weightlifting

 Ambroise was set to compete in the middleweight weightlifting event, but he injured himself in training the day after the opening ceremony and had to pull out.
 The injury was a severe muscle tear in his right leg, bad enough to require hospitalisation and prevent Ambroise from even watching the Games.
-When he was interviewed while injured, he said that he was given the pain for unwittingly being a disappointment to his country.
+When he was interviewed while injured, he said that he believed he was given the pain for unwittingly being a disappointment to his country.

 Ambroise had not been hopeful of his chances; speaking to The New Yorker in July 1936, he said that he struggled to lift as much as men lighter than himself and had the bad habit of using his elbows, reflecting that he did not have the time to improve his form to an Olympic level.